Last updated on November 4, 2025

 It's a similar effect to the one seen on Rest in Peace, or on the second face of disturb cards like Benevolent Geist.
 The main difference is that the effect is conveyed by a counter placed on the card, rather than being intrinsically meshed with the card as part of its rules text.

+Last but not least, finality counters are not keyword counters.
+The difference may be subtle but it’s important, so let's see an example.
 Imagine that a creature has two counters: an indestructible counter, and a finality counter.
-Now imagine that, due to some effect, the creature loses all abilities.
+Like if I used a Soulcoil Viper to return a second Soulcoil Viper, then activated Daring Fiendbonder on the Viper.
+Now imagine that, due to some effect, the Viper loses all abilities.
 In this scenario, the creature will lose indestructible but the finality counter will still be in effect.
-If destroyed, the creature in this example will be exiled.
+If destroyed, my snake will be exiled.

-The History of Finality Countersin MTG
+The History of Finality Counters in MTG

 Do Finality Counters Go on the Stack?

 Nope.
 Finality counters are a replacement effect (rather than a triggered ability), and those effects don't go on the stack.
+The trick here is the word “instead”, which is the giveaway of a replacement effect.

 Let's say we play Uchbenbak, the Great Mistake.
 We cast it from our hand, so it has no finality counter on it.
-Let’s say it dies from natural causes as soon as it steps on the board, perhaps from an acute case of Go for the Throat (which all coroners agree is a natural cause of death in Magic).
+Suppose it dies from natural causes as soon as it steps on the board, perhaps from an acute case of Go for the Throat (which all coroners agree is a natural cause of death in Magic).

-Now let's say we bring it back from the yard using its Descend 8 activated ability.
+Our poor Uchbenbak's transit from battlefield to graveyard doesn't use the stack: It just goes straight there.
+Now let's say we bring it back from the yard using its descend 8 activated ability.
 Uchbenbak, the Great Mistake comes back with a vengeance, and this time it does have a finality counter on it.

 A second Go for the Throat lands on our returned Uchbenbak (death by natural causes is kinda frequent in MTG).
-Just like before, its transit from battlefield to afterlife doesn't use the stack…
+Just like before, its transit from battlefield to afterlife doesn't use the stack… but since our Uchbenbak now has a finality counter on it, its resting place is the exile zone, not the graveyard.

 Are Finality Counters Errata?